Maleficent: Sleeping Beauty

+Maleficent film series

 Maleficent

 The 2014 live-action reboot presents Maleficent as a good-hearted but tragic fairy who defends the Moors, a realm of supernatural beings, from neighboring humans.
 She is played by Angelina Jolie.

-Prior to sporting her iconic dark attire, Maleficent had a pair of giant wings and wore a brown leather dress, with sandals and an anklet.
-She could heal a tree's broken branch just by touching it, and shared an immense fondness with all the denizens of her mystical domain.
+Prior to the film's events, Maleficent was a benevolent fairy who possessed healing abilities and shared an immense fondness with all the denizens of her mystical domain.
 Maleficent befriends a thieving peasant boy named Stefan, upon being alerted to his presence by a trio of pixies: Knotgrass (Imelda Staunton), Thistletwit (Juno Temple), and Flittle (Lesley Manville).

-As a young adult, Maleficent is betrayed by Stefan...who uses iron to burn off her wings so that he can succeed King Henry.
-(Henry declared a bounty on Maleficent's life, after she gravely felled him while thwarting his armed invasion of the Moors.)
+As a young adult, Maleficent is betrayed by Stefan, who uses iron to burn off her wings so that he can succeed King Henry.
 After claiming a raven named Diaval (Sam Riley) as her henchman, Maleficent renames herself from guardian of the Moors to ruler of same.
-Both her clothing and her realm turn dark, reflecting the hatred with which she is now consumed.
-When she learns that now-King Stefan and his Queen Leila have a newborn daughter named Aurora (Elle Fanning), Maleficent acts in the name of what she considers poetic justice...by cursing the newborn Aurora to fall into a deathlike slumber on her 16th birthday; the spell can be broken only by the kiss of true love, which neither Maleficent nor Stefan believe in.
-Knotgrass, Thistletwit, and Flittle are assigned to look after Aurora until after her 16th birthday; the pixies prove to be grossly incompetent and negligent, however.
-In order to ensure that her curse comes to pass, Maleficent cares for and - when required - protects the child from afar.
-Eventually, as Aurora grows into an industrious and sweet-tempered young woman, Maleficent recognizes the folly of punishing Stefan's daughter for something he alone did.
-This tender regard for Aurora enables Maleficent to undo the damage which she herself inflicted; after Philip's kiss fails to break the curse (because he's not yet truly in love with Aurora), Maleficent voices her regrets and herself kisses Aurora's brow.
-Roused from her enchanted sleep, and now fully aware of her father's true nature, Aurora foils his efforts to destroy Maleficent by returning the dark fairy's severed wings.
-Completely stripped of her bitterness and thirst for vengeance, Maleficent declares an end to her feud with Stefan.
-But the king, driven by shame too great to bear, attempts to kill her and himself...only to take a fatal fall from his own castle's highest turret.
+Both her clothing and realm turn dark, reflecting the hatred with which she is now consumed.
+When she learns that now-King Stefan and his Queen Leila have a newborn daughter named Aurora (Elle Fanning), Maleficent acts in the name of what she considers poetic justice by cursing the newborn Aurora to fall into a deathlike slumber on her 16th birthday; the spell can be broken only by the kiss of true love, which neither Maleficent nor Stefan believe in.
+Knotgrass, Thistletwit, and Flittle are assigned to look after Aurora until after her 16th birthday, but prove be incompetent and negligent.
+To ensure that her curse comes to pass, Maleficent cares for and protects Aurora from afar.
+As Aurora grows, Maleficent recognizes the folly of punishing Stefan's daughter for something he alone did.
+This tender regard for Aurora enables Maleficent to undo the damage which she herself inflicted; after Philip's kiss fails to break the curse, Maleficent voices her regrets and herself kisses Aurora's brow.
+Roused from her enchanted sleep and now aware of her father's true nature, Aurora foils his efforts to destroy Maleficent by returning Maleficent's wings to her.
+Completely stripped of her bitterness and thirst for vengeance, Maleficent declares an end to her feud with Stefan, but the king, driven by shame too great to bear, attempts to kill her and himself, only to take a fatal fall from his castle's highest turret.

-Following Aurora's ascension over her late parents' domain, Maleficent crowns her to rule the Moors as well...as Diaval and Phillip look on proudly.
+Following Aurora's ascension over her parents' domain, Maleficent crowns her to rule the Moors as well, with Diaval and Phillip looking on proudly.